MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-topic-details.md

    > ![Topic details link](media/topic-details-link.png)

+The Topic details dashboard can also be displayed by opening an individual topic from the Topics page and selecting Analytics at the top of the page.

 The Topic details dashboard includes a variety of charts with graphical views of a topic's key performance indicators.
 For information about each chart, select the link for the chart in the following list, or scroll to find the section about the chart later in this topic:

 * [Topic summary charts](#topic-summary-charts)